-These three books wonderfully researched historical novels share a common thread.
+These four books wonderfully researched historical novels share a common thread.
 They all tell stories about women bonding together on the front lines during war time, forming a sisterhood and makeshift family far away from home, and making lifelong friendships that will stay with them forever.

 I picked up Girls on the Line for so many reasons—the title is a clever pun (can’t pass that up!), the cover is gorgeous and the story is about a topic I knew nothing about.
 The story is about the “Hello girls,” a group of female telephone operators who served in the army in Europe during World War I, helping to make sure battle plans could be communicated across the continent.
 Runyan has clearly done an enormous amount of research to make sure the novel stays true to their incredible story of courage and patriotism.
 A perfect combination of entertaining story and education, Girls on the Line truly delivers in so many wonderful ways.